jdevelop/feridian/feridian/trunk/docs/readme.txt

 Installation
 ---------------
 Just add the required libraries in the lib/ directory into your classpath and you're ready to go.
 Feridian API is meant to be a low-level developer API so it does not contain any application that can be run.
-Well, there are some example codes under the examples/ directory.
-Take a look and then you're ready to create your own application!
+There are some example codes under the examples/ directory for reference.
+Take a lookand then you're ready to create your own application!

 Building From Source
 -----------------------
 There is an ANT build.xml file in the main directory.
-You can simply run it from there to rebuild the entire source tree (ie. if you happen to modify it).
+You can simply run it from there to rebuild the entire source tree (ie. if you happen to modify the source).
 The default option is to make a jar for you to use.

 You must have ANT installed already on your system in order to compile.
 If you do not have ANT installed, you can download it at